Andy Murray: 2015: Davis Cup champion, world No. 2

 At the Australian Open he beat Nick Kyrgios and Tomáš Berdych to reach his fourth final at the tournament (three of which were against Djokovic) and the eighth grand slam final of his career.
 He lost the final to Novak Djokovic in four sets, but returned to the top four in the world rankings for the first time in 12 months.

 At Rotterdam Murray lost in the quarter-finals to Gilles Simon.
 At Dubai he lost in the quarters to 18-year-old Borna Ćorić.
 At Davis Cup World Group in Glasgow against the United States he won both his matches against Donald Young and John Isner, allowing Great Britain to progress to the quarter-finals 3–2.

 Murray then reached the semi-finals of Indian Wells, overtaking Tim Henman's record of 496 career wins to have the most career wins for a British man in the Open Era.
 However, he suffered a 6th consecutive defeat to Djokovic in straight sets.
 Murray then reached the final of Miami, recording his 500th career win.
 He lost the final to Djokovic in three sets.
 Murray added Jonas Björkman to his coaching staff in March initially on a five-week trial.

 Murray won his first ATP clay court title at the 2015 BMW Open, defeating Philipp Kohlschreiber to become the first Briton since Buster Mottram in 1976 to win a tour level clay court event.
 At Madrid he beat Rafael Nadal in straight sets in the final for his first ever clay court Masters title.
 The win was Murray's first over Nadal, Federer or Djokovic since Wimbledon 2013, and his first over Nadal on clay.

-At Italian Open, he withdrew due to fatigue.
-Murray then reached his third semi-final at the French Open, losing to Djokovic in five sets and ending his 15 match winning streak on clay.